travis-ci/docs-travis-ci-com/blog/_posts/2012-09-24-post-mortem-pull-requests-unavailability.md

 The new component uses [Celluloid](http://celluloid.io) under the hood, so we get benefits like thread supervision, timeouts, exit handling of linked threads, and very simple message passing to hook actors together.

+We have these things lined up and are actually starting to roll them out rather soon, but that doesn't make up for the lost builds unfortunately.
+We're sorry about them, we'd have liked to make sure they at least stick around until issues are resolved, but in this case, the issue was too big.
+Catching up on everything that's in our queues after a weekend would've taken a very long time.
+It's why we're looking into alternatives to VirtualBox that allow us to be a lot more flexible when it comes to running builds.